 Carry some gum and candy

 I have had it many times during my travel; my ears popping because of air pressure imbalance at takeoff and touch down.
 This sensation is totally disconcerting and it can be quite uncomfortable for kids too.
 To minimize this effect, give your children some candy or jam to chew on as the plane lands or takes off.
-This is such a small price to pay compared to the stress you might get from children whose hearing has been temporary impaired.
+This is such a small price to pay compared to the stress you might get from children whose hearing has been temporary impaired which in case you have to deal with a kid like that, you might want to read the Synapse XT review.

 Prep kids for airport emergencies